Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it describes a situation where a collision or negative outcome was narrowly avoided.
-While it may sound literal, the phrase uses "miss" in a figurative sense to represent narrowly escaping an undesirable event.
+While it may sound literal, the idiom uses "miss" in a figurative sense to represent narrowly escaping an undesirable event.

 Origin: